emen01/Traffic-Prediction-ML-DL/README.md

 This project will include the procedures and techniques of the application used in predicting traffic patterns.
-It is divided into several critical components : data collection, data preprocessing, model development, results and evaluation.
+It is divided into several critical components : data collection, data preprocessing, model development (Machine and Deep Learning) , results and evaluation.